RaulPPelaez/UAMMD/README.md

 ----------------------

 Now you can select between single and double precision in globals/defines.h.
-Single precision is used by default, you can change to double precision by commenting #define SINGLE_PRECISION and recompiling the entire code.
+Single precision is used by default, you can change to double precision by commenting "#define SINGLE_PRECISION" and recompiling the entire code.
+This last step is very important, as failing to do so will result in unexpected behavior.

 ##USAGE